-- The Regular Armed Forces;

-- The Reserve Forces;

-- The Territorial Army; or

-- you have left those forces in the last five years and you have not been dishonorably discharged.

-- 10.10 You will qualify for housing if you meet the criteria from list 1 in section 7 (recognised need for housing, or exception).
-You do not need a local connection to Gedling

-Borough in order to qualify.
-If you do qualify for housing then you will be given additional preference by the Council, as described in section 15.

-- 10.11 However, if you do not have a housing need, or do not meet the criteria set out in list 1 in section 7, then you will not qualify to join the scheme, even if you are a serving or former member of the Forces listed above. - 10.12 We define former and serving members of the Armed Forces as: - People who left the regular Armed Forces, Reserve Forces or Territorial Army within the last 5 years, except those dishonorably discharged; - Serving members of the regular Armed Forces, Reserve Forces or Territorial Army who need to move because of a serious injury, medical condition or disability sustained as a result of their service; - Bereaved spouses and civil partners of members of the Armed Forces, Reserve Forces or Territorial Army, leaving Services Family Accommodation following the death of their spouse or partner.
+- The Regular Armed Forces; - The Reserve Forces; - The Territorial Army; or - You have left those forces in the last five years and you have not been dishonorably discharged. - 10.9 You will qualify for housing if you meet the criteria from list 1 in section 7 (recognised need for housing, or exception).
+You do not need a local connection to Gedling Borough in order to qualify.
+If you do qualify for housing then you will be given an additional 9 months waiting time. - 10.10 However, if you do not have a housing need, or do not meet the criteria set out in list 1 in section 7, then you will not qualify to join the scheme, even if you are a serving or former member of the Forces listed above. - 10.11 We define former and serving members of the Armed Forces as: - People who left the regular Armed Forces, Reserve Forces or Territorial Army within the last 5 years, except those dishonorably discharged; - Serving members of the regular Armed Forces, Reserve Forces or Territorial Army who need to move because of a serious injury, medical condition or disability sustained as a result of their service; - Bereaved spouses and civil partners of members of the Armed Forces, Reserve Forces or Territorial Army, leaving Services Family Accommodation following the death of their spouse or partner.

-10.13 Prisoners
+10.12 Prisoners